rustwasm/wasm-bindgen/README.md

 The `wasm-bindgen` tool also emits a few other files needed to implement this module.
 For example `js_hello_world_bg.wasm` is the original wasm file but postprocessed a bit.
 It's intended that the `js_hello_world_bg.wasm` file, like before, acts like an ES6 module.
-The `js_hello_world.wasm` file, for example, uses `import` to import functionality from the other `*_shims` file generated (an internal implementation detail here).

-Note that you can also pass a `--nodejs` argument to `wasm-bindgen` for emitting Node-compatible JS as well as a `--typescript` argument to emit a `*.d.ts` file describing the exported contents.

 At this point you'll probably plug these files into a larger build system.
 Files emitted by `wasm-bindgen` act like normal ES6 modules (one just happens to